vycoder/portfolio/src/blogs/2019/kittynder.md

 Of course, this is by no means production-ready.
 My css-game is pretty bad, you should probably consider using something like [tailwind.css](https://tailwindcss.com/), and pre-cache the images, check browser compatibility, etc..
 But hey, it's a good exercise.
 Step-by-step, you'll eventually get there.
 Just _search, read, and build._

 I'm actually implementing something similar on a slightly larger personal project using [Quasar Framework](https://quasar-framework.org/) but that's a story for a different time.

+*This article is also published in my [dev.to account](https://dev.to/josephharveyangeles) over [here](https://dev.to/josephharveyangeles/creating-a-tinder-like-swipe-ui-on-vue-4aa4).*

 ### Useful Links
 - [Kittynder Demo](https://kittynder.netlify.com)